Mirantis/virtlet/deploy/real-cluster.md

 1. Node names must be resolvable via DNS configured on the nodes
 1. AppArmor and SELinux must be disabled on the nodes
+1. Kubernetes 1.8 and 1.9 need to have enabled MountPropagation=true feature gate in api server and on all kubelet instances

 Virtlet deployment consists of preparing the nodes and then deploying the Virtlet DaemonSet.